|Title:||Bayesian Inference for Experimental and Observational Studies in Education|

-In Part II, the researchers will examine a Bayesian approach to quasi-experimental/observational studies.
-The researchers will focus particularly on the use of the propensity score adjustment procedures for addressing nonequivalence in such studies.
+In Part II, the researchers examined a Bayesian approach to quasi-experimental/observational studies.
+The researchers focused particularly on the use of the propensity score adjustment procedures for addressing nonequivalence in such studies.
 Classical approaches to propensity score adjustment cannot account for uncertainties in model parameters or model choice, either of which can affect causal inferences after propensity score adjustment.
-The project will compare the Bayesian propensity score adjustment with varying prior probabilities on model parameters that reflect reasonable choices found in education settings.
-This will include situations in which little or no prior information is available.
-Specifically, a Bayesian approach to propensity score stratification, weighting, and optimal matching will be developed.
-The researchers will also examine Bayesian model averaging as a means of drawing strength from various realistic models for the propensity score.
-Analysis of data from the Early Childhood Longitudinal Study will be used to supplement simulation studies.
+The project compared the Bayesian propensity score adjustment with varying prior probabilities on model parameters that reflect reasonable choices found in education settings.
+This included situations in which little or no prior information is available.
+Specifically, a Bayesian approach to propensity score stratification, weighting, and optimal matching was developed.
+The researchers also examined Bayesian model averaging as a means of drawing strength from various realistic models for the propensity score.
+Analysis of data from the Early Childhood Longitudinal Study was used to supplement simulation studies.

-Part III will extend recent developments in Bayesian growth mixture modeling to the general growth mixture modeling case.
-In particular, researchers will examine piecewise growth mixture modeling.
-They will then examine the properties of the Bayesian piecewise growth mixture model under a variety of realistic conditions through simulation studies.
-Next, the Bayesian piecewise growth mixture modeling will be applied to samples of data drawn from the World-class Instructional Design and Assessment Consortium that addresses response to intervention for English language learners.
+Part III extended recent developments in Bayesian growth mixture modeling to the general growth mixture modeling case.
+In particular, researchers examined piecewise growth mixture modeling.
+They then examined the properties of the Bayesian piecewise growth mixture model under a variety of realistic conditions through simulation studies.
+Next, the Bayesian piecewise growth mixture modeling was applied to samples of data drawn from the World-class Instructional Design and Assessment Consortium that addresses response to intervention for English language learners.

 Kaplan, D., and Depaoli, S. (2012).
 Bayesian Structural Equation Modeling.
 In R. Hoyle (Ed.), Handbook of Structural Equation Modeling (pp. 650–673).
 New York: Guilford Publications, Inc.

 Kaplan, D., and Depaoli, S. (2013).
 Bayesian Statistical Methods.
 In T.D.
 Little (Ed.), Oxford Handbook of Quantitative Methods in Psychology, Vol. 1.
 Oxford: Oxford University Press.

 Kaplan, D., and Park, S. (2014).
 Analyzing International Large-Scale Assessment Data Within a Bayesian Framework.
 In L. Rutkowski, M. von Davier, and D. Rutkowski (Eds.), A Handbook of International Large-Scale Assessment: Background, Technical Issues, and Methods of Data Analysis (pp. 547–579).
 New York: CRC Press.